Characters: Detective Conan People From Notable Cases

 - Handsome Lech: Ohta

-- Love Makes You Evil: Takahashi uses this to justify his brutal murder of Chikako, since he was deeply in love with poor Atsuko and wanted to punish Chikako for causing her suicide.
+- Love Makes You Evil: Takahashi uses this to justify his brutal murder of Chikako, since he was deeply in love with poor Atsuko, witnessed her fall into despair and was unable to stop it, and then he decided to punish Chikako for causing her suicide.

 - Madness Mantra: Atsuko's "No one will believe me!", referring to how she was the true author of the beautiful script that Chikako made pass as hers.

-- Meganekko: Atsuko was a plain but cute girl with glasses, contrasting with Chikako's gorgeous looks.
+- Meganekko: Atsuko was a plain but cute Girl Next Door with glasses, contrasting with Chikako's top model-level looks.

 - Offwith His Head: Chikako's death.
 Takahashi then takes it Up to Eleven by chopping up her body and dismembering her.